 - The accused must be given the opportunity to present a defense to the voting chapter members

-- At least two-thirds (2/3) of present voting members must in favor of the expulsion for it to pass
+- At least two-thirds (2/3) of present voting members must be in favor of the expulsion for it to pass

 - Within five (5) days after an expulsion, the chapter must send a written expulsion notice to the expelled members last known address and report the expulsion to the International Fraternity